Enterprise-CMCS/cmcs-eregulations/README.md

 (Note: pg_restore also performs a backup of the database you intend to restore.
 However, as a precautionary measure, it's advisable to create a separate backup of your database.)

-3. Next, run the script `/solution/backend/scripts/backup_db.sh`.
+3. Next, run the script `./solution/backend/scripts/backup_db.sh`.
 You'll be prompted to provide the credentials for the production database.
+Log in to AWS and retrieve the necessary credentials.

+   - to get these credentials, go to a lambda function
+   - click on the configuration tab
+   - click on the environment variables
+   - All of them should be there

 4. Once the backup process is finished, you'll find a copy of the backup file in the directory where the command was executed.
 The file will be named in the following format: `<db host name>_<name of your db>_<date>.sql`.

-5. With the backup file ready, proceed to restore the database by running the script `/solution/backend/scripts/restore_db.sh`.
+5. With the backup file ready, proceed to restore the database by running the script `./solution/backend/scripts/restore_db.sh`.
+   a. the local database name should be `localhost`
+   b. the local port should be `5432`

 6. Upon running the restoration script, you'll receive a prompt indicating that the existing database will be replaced.
 If you're certain, type yes.